Joe Mendes: Hammarby IF

 In 2021, Mendes joined Hammarby Talang FF in Ettan, Sweden's third division.
 During the first half of the season, he scored once in 12 league appearances, while also providing six assists.

 On 19 July 2021, Mendes was promoted to their parent club Hammarby IF in Allsvenskan, the domestic first tier, signing a two-year deal.
 He made his competitive debut only days later, on 22 July, coming on as a substitute in a 3–1 home win against Maribor in the UEFA Europa Conference League.

 Return to AIK

 On 21 December 2021, it was announced that Mendes returned to his former club AIK, in an undisclosed deal between the two rival clubs.
 He signed a four-year contract with the Allsvenskan club, effective in January 2022.

 Braga

 On 28 January 2023, Portuguese side Braga announced the signing of Mendes on a five-and-a-half-year contract.

 Loan to Basel

 On 2 September 2024, Mendes joined Swiss club Basel on a season-long loan with an option to buy.

+Samsunspor

+On 10 July 2025, Mendes signed a five-year contract with Süper Lig club Samsunspor for a fee of €1.2 million, which could rise to €1.5 million with add-ons.